Private Root Servers

 zerotier-cli orbit deadbeef00 deadbeef00

-root and obtain the full world definition from it if it's online and
+After that, restart the client.
+It will attempt to contact your moon(s) and obtain the full world definition from it if it's online and reachable.

 Once you've "orbited" your moon, try zerotier-cli listpeers